AGRICULTURAL AND OPEN SPACE LANDS*

 26.12.100 Financial policies.

-A. In addition to and consistent with the provisions of this chapter and chapter 84.34 RCW, the following financial policies should guide the allocation of conservation futures tax levy funds for acquiring property interests for land conservation.
-Key funding goals include: accelerating the pace of acquisitions and thereby reducing their ultimate cost, spreading costs to future taxpayers who will benefit from lands protected in perpetuity, maximizing the use of available funds, prioritizing acquisitions in equity areas and parcels that are at high risk of development, geographic equity over time, and ensuring that sufficient reserves remain available to pursue emerging conservation opportunities.
+A. In addition to and consistent with this chapter and chapter 84.34 RCW, the following financial policies should guide the allocation of conservation futures tax levy proceeds for acquiring property interests for land conservation.
+Key funding goals include: accelerating the pace of acquisitions and thereby reducing their ultimate cost, spreading costs to future taxpayers who will benefit from lands protected in perpetuity, maximizing the use of available proceeds, prioritizing acquisitions in opportunity areas and parcels that are at high risk of development, a broad geographic distribution of funding over time, and ensuring that sufficient reserves remain available to pursue emerging conservation and equity opportunities.

-B. Matching funds should not be required for proposals to acquire property interests in equity areas.
+B. Matching moneys should not be required for proposals to acquire property interests if the proposal meets the following criteria:

 C. Issuing bonds can help accelerate the pace of acquisitions, lower the ultimate cost of acquisitions, and spread the acquisition costs to include future taxpayers who will also benefit from lands protected in perpetuity.